SayCV/AllegroTextDraw/README.md

-Draw Vector Text for Cadence Allegro PCB
+Draw Vector Text for Cadence Allegro PCB, support chinese and others language input.

 Use
 ===